manics/jupyterhub-virtualdesktopspawner/README.md

 Linux desktops can be run in Linux containers on Kubernetes.

-Windows desktops can only be run in a virtual machines- Microsoft does not allow desktops to be run in a Windows container.
+Windows desktops can only be run in a virtual machine- Microsoft does not allow desktops to be run in a Windows container.
 Support for AWS EC2 is provided.

 Apache Guacamole, running on Kubernetes, provides browser access to the desktops.